What is Data Privacy?

 Data privacy depends on data health

 Data privacy goes hand in hand with data health.
-Data is healthy if it is available to everyone across the organization who needs it when they need it, and they can trust it to provide value in their analyses or decision-making processes.
+Data is healthy if it is available to everyone across the organisation who needs it when they need it, and they can trust it to provide value in their analyses or decision-making processes.

-If your customer data is a mess, or your data is siloed and inaccessible across the organization, you're probably in noncompliance with data regulations.
+If your customer data is a mess, or your data is siloed and inaccessible across the organisation, you're probably in noncompliance with data regulations.
 Unhealthy data can't be managed with enterprise-wide data governance, so you won't meet the deadlines for GDPR or CCPA discovery requests

 The good news is that data health is achievable through a combination of preventative care, supportive treatments, and a supportive culture.
-While data health metrics will look different for any organization, you can measure data health with data quality metrics and by assessing the business value of your data.
+While data health metrics will look different for any organisation, you can measure data health with data quality metrics and by assessing the business value of your data.

 Talend offers a free data health checkup: Talend Trust Assessor.
 When you export a subset of your data and run it through the tool, you'll get a rapid evaluation of the validity, completeness, and uniqueness of the data.
 We also provide sample datasets so you can also see how it works without uploading any data of your own.

 Talend Data Fabric is an important tool for businesses who want a software platform for achieving data health and managing data privacy.
 Companies use it to securely administer data regardless of whether the data is in the cloud or on-premises.
 Talend Data Fabric enables businesses to keep their data in compliance with data privacy, data security, and data governance best practises, laws, and regulations.
 It lets organisations classify data as PII and secure and restrict its access.
 Try it for free and see how Talend Data Fabric can aid your data privacy practises.